w3f/polkadot-wiki/docs/learn/learn-nominator.md

 - **electing nominator:** a nominator who is selected to be a part of the input to the NPoS election algorithm.
 This selection is based on stake, and is done using the bags-list pallet.
-- **active nominator:** a nominator who came out of the NPoS election algorithm backing an active validator, sharing their rewards and slashes.
+- **active nominator:** a nominator who came out of the NPoS election algorithm backing an active validator, sharing their rewards (if among the top 256 backers) and slashes.

 ![Nominator Election](../assets/staking/nominator-election.png)